RWS/studio-api-docs/apiconcepts/filetypesupport/outputting_all_comments.md

-Outputting all Comments
+﻿# Outputting All Comments
-===

-In this chapter we will finalize the writer class by making it write any comments attached to the units of the original BIL file as well as any comments that were added to the target segments during translation in Var:ProductName.
+Finalize the writer class to write comments attached to units in the original BIL file and comments added to target segments during translation in Var:ProductName.

-About Comments
+## About Comments
---

-According to the specifications of our fictitious BIL format (see [About the Example BIL Format](about_the_example_bil_format.md)) a unit element may include one or more ```comment``` elements, each of which has its own id.
+According to the BIL format specification (see [About the Example BIL Format](about_the_example_bil_format.md)), unit elements include one or more ```comment``` elements, each with its own id.

-In Var:ProductName translators can add comments to target segments.
-The commented strings are then highlighted with a specific background colour.
-The comment text is visible, for example, when the user moves the mouse pointer over the commented string (see illustration below).
+In Var:ProductName, translators add comments to target segments.
+The commented strings highlight with a specific background color.
+Comment text appears when users move the mouse pointer over the commented string (see illustration below).

 ![Comment](images/Comment.jpg)

-In a BIL file comments are attached to the ```unit``` elements.
-This is where we will add any comments found in a segment pair when generating the native target file.
+BIL file comments attach to ```unit``` elements.
+When generating the native target file, add any comments found in a segment pair to these units.

-Extend the Text Extractor Class
+## Extend the Text Extractor Class
---

-When we implemented the ```BilTextExtractor``` class (see [Adding the Text Extractor Class](adding_the_text_extractor_class.md)) we did not process any comments attached to the segments.
-We want to change this behavior by making the following additions to this class.
-As a unit might contain more than one comment, you should create a global string list object.
-Then add a ```GetSegmentComment()``` helper function.
-This function first clears the comments list, and then calls the 'visitor' members to collect the required information from a given segment.
-Note that this function will later be called through the writer class.
+When implementing the ```BilTextExtractor``` class (see [Adding the Text Extractor Class](adding_the_text_extractor_class.md)), comment processing was not included.
+Add a global string list object and a ```GetSegmentComment()``` helper function.
+This function clears the comments list, then calls visitor members to collect information from a given segment.
+The writer class calls this function later.

-The [VisitCommentMarker](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IMarkupDataVisitor.yml#Sdl_FileTypeSupport_Framework_BilingualApi_IMarkupDataVisitor_VisitCommentMarker_Sdl_FileTypeSupport_Framework_BilingualApi_ICommentMarker_) member, which we originally left empty, should look as shown below:
+The [VisitCommentMarker](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IMarkupDataVisitor.yml#Sdl_FileTypeSupport_Framework_BilingualApi_IMarkupDataVisitor_VisitCommentMarker_Sdl_FileTypeSupport_Framework_BilingualApi_ICommentMarker_) member visits segments and adds any found comments to the comments list:

 # [C#](#tab/tabid-1)
 ```cs